Bomakellia: Affinities

-A more recent reconstruction of Bomakellia kelleri, this time as a petalonamid, based on Dzik J's interpretation.

 When originally described in 1985, Bomakellia was interpreted to be a form of early arthropod, with a study by B. M. Waggoner concluding that the organism was a primitive anomalocarid and erroneously identifying the ridges of its supposed cephalon as eyes, which would have made Bomakellia the oldest known animal with vision.
 However, this interpretation has not been widely accepted, and in some cases not acknowledged.

 More recent studies have placed Bomakellia within the family Charniidae, which itself is a part of the clade Rangeomorpha, and phylum Petalonamae, based on a better re-description of the singular fossil.